Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Wondrous
-- Attunement

-**Dark Pact**: When you would take or give stacks of grievous wounds, you instead take or give stacks of burn.
+**Dark Pact**: When you would take or apply grievous wounds, you instead take or apply burn.

 **Health**: You gain health equal to your hit dice.

-Burn: At the start of their turn, a creature with burn stacks takes force damage equal to the stacks of burn and remove the amount of stacks by one.
-A creature can have a maximum of stacks equal to five times your proficiency bonus

 ---